devaos/vagrant-boxer-example/README.md

 The [create-box-for-catalog](create-box-for-catalog) directory contains a sample project that creates a new base box and keeps it updated on your vagrant-catalog server.

+See the [README](create-box-for-catalog/README.md) in that directory for more info.

 To create your new base box, we'll base it on the `chef/debian-7.4` image from Vagrant Cloud, and then do some custom provisioning to make it your own.